-Most performances last between one hour and forty-five minutes and two hours.
+Most performances last between one hour forty-five minutes and two hours.

-Covered parking is available directly adjacent to the playhouse; QHP patrons pay only $3.
+Covered parking is available adjacent to the playhouse.
+QHP patrons pay only $5; bring your white parking ticket into the theatre and pay the discounted rate at the box office or lobby bar.
 Quality Hill Playhouse neither owns nor operates the parking facility.
 Street parking is also available.

 Quality Hill Playhouse is located one half block east of Broadway on the south side of 10th Street at 303 West 10th Street.
 To view a map and door-to-door driving directions, click here.